 EPIC Museum & CHQ Building

 We’ve continued in a similar tone and have went to EPIC The Irish Emigration Museum.
 It’s a great place to learn about the reasons for such a huge emigration from Ireland during the history.
 Being an immigrant myself, I could relate with so many stories there.
-It was also quite interesting to learn about some famous Irish emigrants, like Liam Neeson, or one of my favourite, Samuel O’Reilly, who invented a modern tattoo machine.
+It was also quite interesting to learn about some famous Irish emigrants, like Liam Neeson, or one of my favourite, Samuel O’Reilly, who invented the modern tattoo machine.

 *TIP: Get your ticket for the EPIC Museum on line before your visit (click on a link here).